 │── controller.php # Handles actions

-│── manifest.xml # an XML file detailing information about the component
+│── manifest.xml # XML file detailing component information

 │ ├── autometa.php # Processes meta descriptions